econia-labs/emojicoin-dot-fun/src/move/emojicoin_arena/README.md

 of escrow in their Aptos wallet, via emojicoin dot fun core functionality.
 However in this case they will miss out on:

-1. Profit and loss (PnL) indexing and leaderboards that are enabled by escrow sandboxing.
+1. Profit and loss (PnL) indexing and leaderboards that are enabled by escrow.
 1. Ease of participation in the melee via the emojicoin arena feature page.
 1. Rewards.